Register a club

 To register your club complete the online registration form as soon as possible following your AGM.
 Before you begin, please be aware that you will need to:

-- Ensure you have read and understand the Victoria Clubs Handbook.
+- Ensure you have read and understand the University Clubs Handbook.

 - Ensure you have two committee members completing the registration to sign it off at the end (One should be the president).

 - Check that you are happy with the current Clubs Directory information for your club.

 - Understanding of your clubs legal and financial structure e.g., are you an unincorporated group or an incorporated society.